-When the applicant is reached on the waiting list for consideration, the information submitted by each applicant will be verified to assure that:
+When the applicant is reached on the waiting list for consideration, the information submitted by each applicant will be verified to ensure that:

-- The data for determining eligibility, preference/priority status, rent to be paid, and size, type, accessibility, and accommodation of apartment required is true and complete. - Complete and accurate records of verification will be maintained by the Property.
+- The data for determining eligibility, preference/priority status, rent to be paid, and size, type, accessibility, and accommodation of the apartment required is true and complete. - Complete and accurate records of verification will be maintained by the Property.

 Written verification directly from the source must be obtained when possible.
-Documentation of attempts to verify information from the source is required whenever alternative methods of verification are used.
+Documentation attempts to verify information from the source is required whenever alternative methods of verification are used.

-All information relative to the following items must be verified.
+All information relative to the following items must be verified:

-A) Eligibility for admission, including:
+- A. Eligibility for admission, including:

-- 1) Income;
+- Income,

-- 2) Assets, asset income and assets disposed of for less than fair market value within the past two years;
+- Assets, asset income and assets disposed of for less than fair market value within the past two years;

-- 3) Family composition;
+- Family Composition;

-- 4) Social Security numbers.
+- Social Security Numbers;

-- 5) Student Status
+- Student Status.

-- B) Allowances, including
+- B. Allowances, including:

-- 1) Age, disability, or handicap, of family members;
+- Age, disability, or handicap of family members;

-- 2) Full-time student status;

-- 3) Child care expenses;

-- 4) Handicap expenses;

-- 5) Medical Expenses (elderly household only).

-- C) Compliance with Resident Selection Criteria, including;

-- 1) Documented ability and willingness to abide by lease requirements,

-- 2) Previous history of tenancy, rent paying, caring for a residence,

-- 3) Criminal activity of any household member, including sex offender status.
+- Full-Time Student Status - Child Care Expenses - Disability Expenses - Medical Expenses (elderly households only) - C. Compliance with Resident Selection Criteria, Including: - Documented ability and willingness to abide by lease requirements - Previous history of tenancy, rent paying, caring for a residence, - Criminal Activity of any household member, including sex offender status.